steveabner/Helpdesk-Homelab/README.md

 <Details>
   <Summary>🗂️ Creating Department Organizational Units</Summary>

-In this section, I will create the HR, and IT OC's for the users that I'll be creating later in my project.
+In this section, I will create the HR, and IT OU's for the users that I'll be creating later in my project.

 - I'll Open Active Directory Users and Computers, right-click `goodcorp.com` then go to, `New` -> `Organizational Unit`